Updated: Dec 5, 2022

 After several weeks of trying to get a hold of Cathy's birth mother, we finally received a response: a request for no contact.
 She could not have been clearer.
 Cathy was understandably devastated.

 It can take a long time to process something like this.
 It was not the turn of events Cathy had hoped for.
 No matter how long I do this job, it never gets any easier to deliver that news.

-Cathy displayed such an incredible resilience and strength as she navigated through this experience, and to this day I am in awe of her.
-So when she inevitably asked if anything could be done to try to identify her birth father, I suddenly felt a lump in my throat.
+Cathy displayed such an incredible resilience and strength as she navigated through this experience.
+So when she inevitably asked if anything could be done to try to identify her birth father, we suddenly felt a lump in my throat.
 Cathy had just one or two DNA matches from her paternal side—certainly not enough for me to work with.
-I told her her only remaining option would be to take an AncestryDNA test to see if there were any more paternal matches she might be able to gain.
+We told her her only remaining option would be to take an AncestryDNA test to see if there were any more paternal matches she might be able to gain.

 Then her AncestryDNA results came in.

 Cathy's birth father and his children, her four half-siblings